dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1865](https://learn.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1865): Use char overload

-The char overload is a better performing overload for a string with a single char.
+The char overload is a better performing overload than a string with a single char.

 |Item|Value|
 |-|-|